Sensory painting with Kool-aid is such a simple activity to set up and still a favorite of Rosie's.

-As she explored her sense of smell, I asked her to describe what she thought she was smelling.
+As she explored her sense of smell I asked her to describe what she thought she was smelling.
 She used colors to describe the scents.
-I expanded on her color descriptions, talking about the fruit flavors, and tying them together when I could.
+I expanded on her color descriptions, talking about the fruit flavors and tying them together when I could.
 Since there is on sugar in the kool-aid kids won't really want to eat it.
-Rosie tasted it out of curiosity and that was the end of that.
+Rosie tasted it out of curiosity, and one taste was enough for her to know she did not want more.

 Then we got to painting!